Three Essential Skills for Corporate Event Planners

 No customer wants to appear stingy to the people who attend their events.
 Your job, as the corporate event planner, is to make the company look as good as possible while staying on budget.

-Corporate Event Planning Skill #3 – Coordinating Internal Staff with Outside Vendors
+Corporate Event Planner Skill #3 – Coordinating Internal Staff with Outside Vendors

 The third ability you’ll want to develop is keeping event details on track while working not only with your vendor network but also with corporate employees.
 These employees might, for example, be the person who is speaking at an event, employees assigned to greet guests or the person responsible for vendor payments.